MicrosoftDocs/CommunityToolkit/docs/maui/views/MediaPlayer.md

 ### Play media from the device library

 Most modern mobile devices and desktop computers have the ability to record videos and audio using the device's camera and microphone.
 The media that's created are then stored as files on the device.
-These files can be retrieved from the library and played by the `MediaPlayer`.
+These files can be retrieved from the library and played by the `MediaElement`.

 Each of the platforms includes a facility that allows the user to select media from the device's library.
 In Xamarin.Forms, platform projects can invoke this functionality, and it can be called by the [`DependencyService`](xref:Xamarin.Forms.DependencyService) class.